baoisnotruski/tech-for-non-techies/index.md

 #### I'm telling you this is a bad idea.

+#### Learn how to neatly organize data into a table.

+I wrote [this PostgreSQL course](https://codestop.io/course/view/postgresql-introduction) a couple of years back.
+I won't make money from you if you take this course but you will do humanity a service if you learn some form of logic.

+Please note that it's read as `postgres kyu el` because it stands for `Post Ingres Query Language`.

 # I don't code [in my job] but I use Github.